wp-plugins/enlarge-text/readme.txt

 It can't change text for which you declare a size in pixels.

+= How does it output? =

+Via widget or shortcode.
+Both take arguments for the labels of each size and also the default text size when first visiting the page.
+For example:[enlarge_text small='S' medium='M' large='L' default_value='medium']

 == Screenshots ==

 1. See the menu here.
 The plugin adds a "current" class to whichever link is currently active.
 Style the links however you want to!

 == Changelog ==

+= 1.4 =
+* Added widget options for labels and default size.
+Fixed jQuery conflict.

 = 1.1 =
 * Added widget.